 Wheezing and Anxiety Disorders

-Wheezing is caused by constriction in the airways.
-When the airways close, it creates a high pitched whistle like sound, and is often accompanied by trouble breathing and breathlessness symptoms.
-There are several conditions that are either caused by anxiety or triggered by anxiety that can lead to this wheezing issue.
+Wheezing is caused by constricted airways.
+When the airway closes, it creates a high pitched whistle like sound, and this is often accompanied by trouble breathing and breathlessness more generally.
+There are several conditions that are either caused by anxiety or triggered by anxiety that can lead to wheezing.
+The causes include:

 Are There Ways to Treat Wheezing?

-Should you find that the wheezing is likely hyperventilation related, then the key is to learn to control your breathing better.
-Breathe significantly slower, taking calm breaths and fighting the urge to breathe in more than you need or breathe too quickly.
+Should you find that the wheezing is hyperventilation related, then the key is to learn to control your breathing better.
+Breathe significantly slower, taking calm breaths and fighting the urge to breathe in more than you need or breathe out too quickly.
 Try to take at least 13 to 16 seconds for each breath to ensure that you're maintaining the right carbon dioxide levels.